 Viewing and representing are integral parts of contemporary life.
 They allow students to understand the ways in which visual language may be used to convey ideas, values, and beliefs.

 Viewing is an active process of attending to and comprehending visual media such as television, advertising images, films, diagrams, symbols, photographs, videos, drama, drawings, sculpture, and paintings.
 Viewing enables students to acquire information and to appreciate the ideas and experiences of others.
 Many of the comprehension processes involved in reading print texts (such as previewing, predicting, and making inferences) may also be used in viewing.

 In the process of constructing meaning, students represent their ideas through visual forms such as webs, sketches, and maps.
-Representing enables students to communicate information and ideas through a variety of media, including charts, posters, diagrams, video presentations, visual art, drama, and mime.
+Representing enables students to communicate information and ideas through a variety of media, including charts, graphs, diagrams, video presentations, brochures, multimedia technology, visual art, and the dramatic arts.